jpmc3630/bamazon/README.md

 # BAMAZON Node/SQL CLI app

-BAMAZON is a retail store stock management app built in NODE.JS and SQL.
+BAMAZON is a retail store stock management CLI app built in NODE.JS and SQL.

 The GIF below gives a quick demo of each part. <a href="https://terminalizer.com/view/7ed422c02719">If you would prefer a web player video of this demo click here.</a>
 ![BAMAZON demo gif](demo/bamazonDEMO.gif)